piotrstenke/Durian/README.md

 ```

-## Experimental

-Experimental modules include packages that are almost ready to be released, but still need some more polishing.

 ### [InterfaceTargets](src/Durian.InterfaceTargets/README.md)

 *InterfaceTargets*, similar to how [System.AttributeUsageAttribute](https://docs.microsoft.com/en-us/dotnet/api/system.attributeusageattribute?view=net-5.0) works, allows to specify what kinds of members an interface can be implemented by.